daviddenton/configur8/README.md

       .withProp(USER, "mario") // falls back to a default value .withProp(PATIENCE_LEVEL, Duration(10)) // custom type property with default

-// attempting to build a configuration with missing values will generated val config = configTemplate.reify()
+// attempting to build a configuration with missing values will fail with a Misconfiguration exception val config = configTemplate.reify()

 // retrieval of values in a typesafe way